crcx/retroforth/literate/RetroForth.md

   set:from-results ;
 ~~~

 A very crucial piece is `set:for-each`.
-This runs a quote once against
+This runs a quote once
-each value in a set.
-This will be leveraged to implement additional
+against each value in a set.
+This is leveraged to implement
-combinators.
+additional combinators.

 ~~~
 {{